raunit002/WATSONITE/README.md

 # Crypto-Project

-This is a crypto website made using django, html, css and JS
+This is a demo crypto website made using django, html, css and JS.